 Sweet orange (Citrus sinensis) helps to balance Liver imbalance, which can lead to angry outbursts, pushing yourself too hard or depression and lethargy.
 Energetically this oil is very happy and positive helping to move built up stress and frustration, encouraging a more easy going attitude.

-Used correctly, essential oils are a great way to get your horse mentally and physically prepared for spring.
+Used correctly, essential oils are a great way to get your horse or dog mentally and physically prepared for spring.